Top 11 Short Panchatantra Stories for Kids

 The Panchatantra moral stories are one of the most popular collections of animal-based fables.
 Originally written in Sanskrit, each of these fables has an associated moral.
-These stories are light, colourful and appropriate even for tiny tots and provide valuable lessons that stay in the minds forever.
+These stories are light, colourful and appropriate, even for tiny tots, and provide valuable lessons that stay in their minds forever.

 The legend about the origin of Panchatantra traces back into the times of King Amarashakti, who appointed a scholar named Vishnu Sharma to educate his three sons.
-Vishnu Sharma realized that conventional tools and techniques of teaching did not work well with these princes and so decided to teach them through stories instead.
+Vishnu Sharma realised that conventional tools and techniques of teaching did not work well with these princes, and so, decided to teach them through stories, instead.
 He, therefore, wrote a collection of stories under the following five volumes, and so it was named as Panchatantra (‘pancha’ – five and ‘tantra’ – systems):

 - Mitra labha (gaining friends) – Collection of stories related to winning friends.

 - Mitra bheda (losing friends) – Collection of stories related to losing friends.

 - Aparïksitakárakam (acting without thinking) – Collection of stories about how imprudence leads to losing what is important.

 - Labdhapranásam (Loss of gains) – Collection of stories that mention how to come out of difficult situations without losing things.